janatalab/gem_control/README.md

-# GEM-PyEns-Example
+# GEM_PyEns_Example
-Repo used during development of GEM and PyEnsemble integration
+Repository used during development of GEM and PyEnsemble integration.